School of Applied Language & Intercultural Studies

 As well as exploring the developing field of language education and translation, her research interests include other aspects of applied linguistics such as sociolinguistics, psycholinguistics, as well as translation studies –namely foreign language teaching and learning in Higher Education, translation pedagogy, learners’ motivation and agency, and accessibility and audiovisual translation in language teaching and learning.
 She also carries out research at the intersection of translation and memory studies.
 Her research activity includes publications in top journals on these topics.

-She is co-editor of the Irish journal Teanga, the Journal of the Irish Association for Applied Linguistics (2020-2023) and president of APTIS, the Association of Programmes in Translation and Interpreting Studies, UK and Ireland (2021-2025).
+She was co-editor of the Irish journal Teanga, the Journal of the Irish Association for Applied Linguistics (2020-2023) and is currently president of APTIS, the Association of Programmes in Translation and Interpreting Studies, UK and Ireland.

 Lucía welcomes expressions of interest for PhD supervision and postdoctoral mentorship in the fields mentioned above and related areas (applied linguistics, foreign language education, translation studies).
 You may click on 'Research' and 'Publications' for further information.